TheBluesBand/polygon-area-calculator/README.md

 # Polygon Area Calculator
 ## Assignment
 In this assignment I used object oriented programming to create a Rectangle class and a Square class.
-The Square class is a subclass of Rectangle and inherits its methods and attributes.
+The Square class is a subclass of Rectangle and inherits its methods and attributes using Inheritance (A common object orientated practice/method).
 ### Rectangle Class
 * 'set_width': Sets the width
 * 'set_height': Sets the height